hchyang/PSiTE/README.md

 This file contains the CNV profile across the whole segment.
 There are 3 columns in this file.
 The first column is the start of the CNV region, and the second is the end of the CNV region.
 Both breakpoints are 0-based, defined CNVs covered on [start, end).
 The last column is the total copies of each region.

+#### parental copy file (--parental\_copy)

+This file contains the information of parental copy for each SNV.
+The first column is the coordinate of the SNV, and followed by N columns if the ploidy is N.

 #### Log file (-g/--log)

 This file contains logging information, e.g. the command line parameters and the random seed used.
 You can use these information to replicate the simulation.
 After setting the `--loglevel` as DEBUG, CSiTE will output detailed information about the simulation process.